Try Trainual, the top-rated employee training software, free for 7 days.

 This reason might be to close this skill gap, to refresh that outdated knowledge or, more generally, to align employees – just to name a few.
 But there has to be one.

-Why does employee training need a point?
+Why employee training programs need a point

 To know what should be covered